ankita-m501/xkcd-mailer/README.md

 Please ensure that if the base repository shows the original template repo, update it so that your repo's main branch is set as the base branch.

+You do not have to publically host the application.
+Add the screenshots and videos of local testing to PR description.

+You can use [Mailpit](https://mailpit.axllent.org/) for local testing of email functionality.

 **Recommended PHP version: 8.3**

 ---